Mjomba60/Places-Dictionary/README.md

 - https://github.com/Mjomba60/Places-Dictionary.git
 - git@github.com:Mjomba60/Places-Dictionary.git
-You might want to run `npm install` to get the local database running to begin working with the comments section
+You might want to run `npm install` to get the local database running to begin working with the comments section Then run `npm run dbinit` to initialise the database
 ----------

 ## Technologies Used